smarthomej/addons/bundles/org.smarthomej.binding.amazonechocontrol/README.md

 | smartHomeDevice      | Smart Home Device                     |
 | smartHomeDeviceGroup | Smart Home Device group               |

+Discovered smart home devices show a `deviceIdentifierList` in their thing properties, containing one or more serial numbers.
+You can check if any of these serial numbers is associated with another device and use this to identify devices with similar/same names.

 ### Thing configuration of smartHomeDevice, smartHomeDeviceGroup